otrv4/otrv4/otrv4.md

 One aspect of online deniability that is often overlooked is the relationship between DAKEs and key compromise impersonation attacks.
 A KCI attack begins when the long-term secret key of a party is compromised.
 With this long-term secret key, an attacker can impersonate other users to the owner of the key.
-Usually, this property, in the context of OTRv4, is a desirable property.
+The DAKEs used in OTRv4 are inherently vulnerable to KCI, but this can be a desirable property.

 In theory, a user who claims to cooperate with a judge may justifiably refuse to reveal their long-term secret key because it would make them vulnerable to